 Please let us know if you’re going to be away for more than 28 days and who your point of contact will be during this time.

 We will charge you in advance for any services that fall outside our contractual obligations set out in the Tenancy Agreement.
 We apply charges in a fair, consistent and transparent manner and you will be notified about any charges you need to pay.

 Charges will be recovered as additional rent.
 You can find more details about services we charge for and when charges will be made in our Statement of Charges and Compensation.

-We aim to always deliver on our offer to you and we monitor our performance on a quarterly basis.
-You can read more about this in our Customer Measures online.
+We aim to always deliver on our offer to you and we monitor our performance.
+You can read more about this in Customer Measures.